CSP (Content-Security Policy)

 In order for Alpine to be able to execute plain strings from HTML attributes as JavaScript expressions, for example x-on:click="console.log()"

-, it needs to rely on utilities that violate the "unsafe-eval" content security policy.
+, it needs to rely on utilities that violate the "unsafe-eval" Content Security Policy that some applications may enforce for security purposes.

 Under the hood, Alpine doesn't actually use eval() itself because it's slow and problematic.
 Instead it uses Function declarations, which are much better, but still violate "unsafe-eval".

-In order to accommodate environments where this CSP is necessary, Alpine will offer an alternate build that doesn't violate "unsafe-eval", but has a more restrictive syntax.
+In order to accommodate environments where this CSP is necessary, Alpine offer's an alternate build that doesn't violate "unsafe-eval", but has a more restrictive syntax.

 Installation